-A Letter of Guarantee refers to a written commitment issued by a bank on the request of a customer who has entered into a sale agreement to buy goods from a supplier, providing assurance that the customer will fulfill the obligations of the contract entered into with the supplier.
+A Letter of Guarantee refers to a written commitment granted by a bank on the request of a client who has engaged in a sale agreement to purchase goods from a supplier, providing assurance that the customer will fulfill the obligations of the contract entered into with the supplier.

-Apart from the purchase of goods, a letter of guarantee may also be issued in technology trade, contracting and construction, financing from a financial institution, large equipment leases and goods import-export declaration.
-It may also be issued at the request of a call writer, providing a guarantee that the writer owns the underlying asset and that the bank will deliver the asset, should the call be exercised.
+Apart from the purchase of goods, a letter of guarantee may also be issued in technology trade, contracting and construction, financing from a financial institution, large equipment leases, and goods import-export declaration.
+It may also be issued if requested by a call writer to give a guarantee that they own the underlying asset and that it will be delivered by the bank if the call is exercised.

 When is a Letter of Guarantee Required?